renatohgrimes/Brc/readme.md

 And by https://github.com/praeclarum/1brc (.NET Edition)

-I wanted to take on the challenge over the weekend, so I wrote the entire solution without using unsafe code and aimed to make it as fast as possible. 🙂
+I wanted to take on the challenge but I wrote the entire solution without using unsafe code and aimed to make it as fast as possible. 🙂

 To reduce allocations, I avoided using strings and instead used CRC32 hashes to map city names to weather data structs and parallelized file reading by file segments.

+Generating a flamegraph with dotnet-trace made me write a custom temperature string parser.

 ## Running